AdactiveSAS/docker-lempfony/README.md

 Take a look [here](conf/opt/docker/) for more informations.

 ### Create a new Symfony app
-To quickly setup a functionnal new Symfony app (development only):
+To quickly setup a functional new Symfony app (development only):
 <pre><code>symfony-create <i><b>app-name</b></i> <i><b>[symfony-version]</b></i></code></pre>

 ### Troubleshooting